Alreschat/408-Server-Client/readme.txt

 When Client recieves a challenge, a Yes/No TextBox pops up; other buttons are disabled while this TextBox is visible.

 Client form's "Challenge" button is replaced with a "Surrender" button while playing a game.

+The Client form's guess textbox and button are only visible while playing a game.